-These 5 factors will make or break your organization’s 5G deployments
+These 5 factors will make or break your organization’s 5G future

 Step aside, 5G for consumers.
 5G for business is ready for its closeup, as today Cradlepoint announced the first comprehensive portfolio of 5G edge networking solutions for business.

-At Cradlepoint, we know that a lot of customers are eager to get their hands on the capabilities of 5G.
+At Cradlepoint, we know that a lot of customers are eager to get their hands on the capabilities of 5G deployments for enterprises.
 However, we also know that businesses will not yield their enterprise standards for security, reliability, and manageability.
 In short, they don’t want to rely on consumer-grade technology or narrowly focused point solutions.
 They need solutions built with business in mind.
 Cradlepoint believes that the network edge vendor community must deliver on the following 5G imperatives to fully meet business’ expectations.

 An enterprise-class wireless WAN platform must allow organizations to quickly deploy and manage tens of thousands of sites — all with different cellular generations in one solution with high visibility and security.